fslaborg/fslaborg.github.io/README.md

     Introductory articles on F#, assuming no prior knowledge in programming and F#/.NET.
 There should also be a link collection to other high quality sources on those topics.

 - `datascience`:
-    Introduction to datascience in general and using F# for it specifically.
-Beginner and intermediate content on how to perform common datascience tasks with fslab-endorsed packages.
+    Introduction to data science in general and using F# for it specifically.
+Beginner and intermediate content on how to perform common data science tasks with fslab-endorsed packages.

 - `advanced`
     Deep dives on advanced topics, performing complex tasks, insights on how packages perform together, etc. More of a blog-post-style content.